lexizhu/svenssonm/README.md

 svenssonm
 =========

 The goal of svenssonm is to make it easier to realize Svensson's Method by R. Svensson's Method is a rank-invariant nonparametric method for the analysis of ordered scales which measures the level of change both from systematic and individual aspects.
-Please refer to the following dissertation for more detail information about Svensson's Method.
+Please refer to the following dissertation for more detail information about Svensson's Method:Svensson E. Analysis of systematic and random differences between paired ordinal categorical data \[dissertation\].
+Stockholm: Almqvist & Wiksell International; 1993.

 Example
 -------